-DABBER will employ the DTN face, either in a hop-by-hop or a multihop fashion, when it senses, through the connectivity manager, that the OPPFaces do not provide a high probability of successful data delivery (e.g. Time-to-completion is too high).
-As DTN faces operate as regular faces, cost computation and face ranking/selection is performed using the procedure described in section 2.4.
+DABBER will employ the DTN face, either in a hop-by-hop or a multi-hop fashion, when it senses, through the connectivity manager, that the OPPFaces do not provide a high probability of successful data delivery (e.g. Time-to-completion is too high).
+As DTN faces operate as regular faces, multiple path computation is performed using the procedure described in section 2.4.